ItsGamerik/get-img/README.md

 $ docker run -it -e "DISCORD_TOKEN=<your_token_here>" -e "GUILD_ID=<your_gid_here>" get-img:<version>
 ```

+The executable can be found in the directory `/usr/get-img/get-img`.

+The downloaded files can be found in `/usr/get-img/download`.

 ## Setting up a bot through the Discord Developer Portal

 1. Go to the [Discord Developer page](https://discord.com/developers/applications).